sumitkutty/Glassdoor-Salary-Prediction/README.md

 # Glassdoor-Salary-Prediction: A learning experience

-* Developed a machine learning pipeline from scratch to develop deeper skills around various ML and statistical methods.

 * Collected, Cleaned and Analysed data from glassdoor.com

 * Performed Feature Engineering on various textual, categorical and numerical features in order for them to contribute to the model.